Glenn Gawdin

-Glenn Gawdin (born March 25, 1997) is a Canadian professional ice hockey centre currently playing with the San Diego Gulls in the American Hockey League (AHL) while under contract with the Anaheim Ducks of the National Hockey League (NHL).
-He was selected by the St. Louis Blues in the fourth-round (116th overall) of the 2015 NHL Entry Draft.
+Glenn Gawdin (born March 25, 1997) is a Canadian professional ice hockey centre for the Ontario Reign of the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
+He was selected by the St. Louis Blues in the fourth-round (116th overall) of the 2015 NHL entry draft.

 Playing career

 Major junior

 Growing up in Richmond, British Columbia, Gawdin began playing hockey through the Seafair Minor Hockey Association.
 In 2009, Gawdin played with the minor ice hockey team, the Richmond Blues, as they competed in the Pacific Coast Amateur Hockey Association playoffs.
 He scored a hat-trick and was later named PeeWee-A MVP.
 Gawdin was allowed to bypass minor hockey a year early to play with the Seafair Islanders Midget A1 team.

 At the age of 15, Gawdin played major midget hockey with the Greater Vancouver Canadians while studying at McRoberts Secondary School.
-That year, he was drafted fifth overall by the Swift Current Broncos in the 2012 WHL Bantam Draft and became the first Broncos player from his draft class to sign with the team.
+That year, he was drafted fifth overall by the Swift Current Broncos in the 2012 WHL bantam draft and became the first Broncos player from his draft class to sign with the team.
 During the 2012–13 season, he played two games with the Swift Current Broncos after scoring 25 points in 18 games with the Greater Vancouver Canadians.
 The following season, Gawdin became a mainstay on the Broncos line up where he put up 22 points in 66 games as a rookie.
 He recorded his first WHL point with an assist on Julius Honka's first WHL goal on September 19, 2013, against the Regina Pats.

-The St. Louis Blues selected Gawdin in the 4th round (116th overall) of the 2015 NHL Entry Draft, making him the first Richmond product to be drafted in an NHL Entry Draft since Raymond Sawada in 2004.
+The St. Louis Blues selected Gawdin in the 4th round (116th overall) of the 2015 NHL entry draft, making him the first Richmond product to be drafted in an NHL entry draft since Raymond Sawada in 2004.